-"We've counted over 80 (accreditation programs) across the country," he said.
-"We're very supportive of those because they give consumers a choice."
+“We’ve counted more than 80 (accreditation programs) across the country,” he said.
+“We’re very supportive of those because they give consumers a choice.”

 Some programs may be affiliated with local homebuilding organizations, nonprofit groups or municipal governments, he said, while others are statewide or national in scope.
 In addition to LEED, widely known certification programs include the National Association of Home Builders' National Green Building Program and the federal government’s Energy Star program.
 In Kredich’s view, the key for consumers seeking a certified home in a given program is to learn how the groups’ requirements can vary, and to be wary of designations that might be self-serving and give only the appearance of environmental awareness, a concept that’s come to be known as “greenwashing.”